Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 Facebook Ad Mistake 8: Using video ads

-We know, we know – videos are way more fun and engaging than static images, but when it comes to the actual results, in 90% percent of time static images outperform videos.
+We know, we know – videos are way more fun and engaging than static images, but when it comes to the actual results, 90% percent of the time static images outperform videos.

 Analyzing an a/b test we ran, we can see that when using static images, results were better across all four metrics.